On Kawara , July 9, 1981, 1981, acrylic on canvas, newspaper cover and cardboard box, 46 x 61 cm

 Finally, Sunpath (1999), one of the most iconic pieces of Francis Alÿs's production of the 90’s, engages in a subtle antagonism with the other two works.
 Touching on both the continuous action of performance and photographic documentation, the work records the slow passage of a group of people as they shelter beneath the shadow of the Mexican flag cast across Mexico City's Plaza del Zócalo.
 The trajectory of the shadow over the course of a day marks time in space like a benevolent sun dial.

 Francis Alÿs was born in Antwerp in 1959, and currently lives and works in Mexico City, Mexico.
 He was trained as an architect and town planner.
 In 1986 he moved to Mexico City and in 1990 he began working in the field of the arts to develop a practice that has sought to expand the techniques and production processes of painting, drawing, video, and photography.
 In 2020, Francis Alÿs released his feature film "Sandlines" at Sundance Film Festival, the film was shown in other film festivals such as the International Film Festival Rotterdam, and Ficunam in Mexico City.
 In his 30-year career, he has had a large number of individual exhibitions, such as "Children's Game", Eye Filmmuseum, Amsterdam, 2019-20, "The Private View", Museum Morsboich, Leverkusen, 2019-20, "Francis Alÿs.
 La dépense", Rockbund Art Museum, Shanghai, 2018-19, "Story of a Negotiation", Museo Tamayo, 2015; Museo de Arte Latinoamericano de Buenos Aires, 2016; Museo Nacional de Bellas Artes de La Habana, 2016; Art Gallery of Ontario, 2017; Hotel Juárez SAPS, Mexico City, 2015, "A Story of Deception", Tate Modern, London, 2010; Wiels, Brussels, 2010-11; MoMA, New York, 2011); and "Francis Alÿs: Fabiola", Hispanic Society, New York, 2007-2008; LACMA, Los Angeles, 2008-09; National Portrait Gallery, London, 2009; Museo Nacional Centro de Arte Reina Sofía, 2009-10; Schaulager at Haus zum Kirschgarten, Basel, 2011; Museo de Arte de Lima, 2011; Museo Amparo, Puebla, 2012.
 He has also participated in several group exhibitions and biennials, such as "Càmera i ciutat.
 Escenaris de la modernitat", Caixa Forum, Madrid, 2020, "Theater of Operations: The Gulf Wars 1991-2011", MoMA PS1, Long Island, 2020, "Words Are Very Unnecessary", Arter Museum, Istanbul, 2019-20, "The street, where the world is made", Museo Nazionale Delle Arti del XXI Secolo, Rome, 2018, "Progress.
 Art in an Age of Historical Ambivalence", Shanghai Biennial, 2018-19, "Uprisings" (MUAC, Mexico City, 2018).
-Gwangju Biennial, Gwangju, 2018, International Biennial of Contemporary Art of South America, Cucuta, 2017, Milan Triennial, Milan, 2017 and the 57th Venice Biennial,2017.
+Gwangju Biennial, Gwangju, 2018, International Biennial of Contemporary Art of South America, Cucuta, 2017, Milan Triennial, Milan, 2017 and the 57th Venice Biennial, 2017.
 In 2022 he will represent the Belgian Pavilion at the 59th Venice Biennale.

 Frida Escobedo was born in Mexico City in 1979, where she currently lives and works.
 Since the foundation of her studio in 2006, she has developed an approach based on the idea that architecture and design represent a crucial means to raise questions and to debate about the social, economic, and political phenomena.
 Her work has been involved in various ways with art, such as the design of the Serpentine Pavilion, Serpentine Gallery, London, 2018.
 In 2015, during the celebration of the dual Mexico-UK Year, Escobedo was chosen by a jury from the Victoria & Albert Museum, to make an intervention in the fountain of the John Madejsky Garden.
 She also did the remodeling of "La Tallera" in 2010, which was the studio and residence of the Mexican artist David Alfaro Siqueiros in Cuernavaca.
 The same year she made her proposal for the Eco Pavilion at the Museo Experimental el Eco, Mexico City.
 Her artwork "The Other" was shown at the Franz Mayer Museum, Mexico City, 2020 and at the Museum Guggenheim, Bilbao, 2018.
-Or the design of the exhibition: "Lina Bo Bardi: Habitat", Museo Jumex, Mexico City, Mexico, 2020.
+Furthermore Escobedo spearheaded the architectural design of the exhibition: "Lina Bo Bardi: Habitat", Museo Jumex, Mexico City, Mexico, 2020.
 Her first solo exhibition in the USA was "Station 9", Columbia GSAPP, Columbia, USA, 2018.
 Recently she was recognized as an International Fellow of the Royal Institute of British Architects (RIBA), 2017, and has won several awards such as the Architectural League Emerging Voices Award, in 2016, the Architectural Review Emerging Architecture Award in 2014.
 The BIAU award and in 2009 she was the winner of the Young Architects Forum, by the Architectural Association of New York.
 In addition to the work she does in her architecture studio, Frida Escobedo has taught at the Graduate School of Architecture, Planning and Preservation at Columbia University, the Harvard Graduate School of Design, and the Architectural Association in London.
 In fall 2017 she was appointed as a Howard A. Friedman Visiting Professor at UC Berkley.
-In spring 2019 she has been a professor at Rice University and currently teaches at the Harvard Graduate School of Design.
+Since spring 2019 she has been a professor at Rice University and currently teaches at the Harvard Graduate School of Design.

 On Kawara was born in Kariya, Japan in 1932 and died in New York in 2014.
 In 1964 he moved to New York and two years later he created his first "Date Painting", monochromatic, red, blue, or gray canvases on which he only painted the date in white - together constitute the famous series called "Today".
 Over the course of 48 years, Kawara produced several thousand of these paintings in over 130 locations around the world.
 Kawara's first exhibitions include: "1st Nippon Exhibition", Tokyo Metropolitan Museum of Art, Tokyo, 1953, and in the Takemiya and Hibiya galleries the following year.
 His work was shown at the Dwan Gallery in New York in 1967, and his solo exhibition "One Million Years" was shown in Düsseldorf, Paris, and Milan in 1971.
 His solo exhibitions include: "Today 1967" at the Otis Art Institute, Los Angeles, and "97 "date-paintings" consécutives journaux de 1966 à 1975" at the Centre Pompidou, Paris, both in 1977; Kawara's work was included in Documenta 5, 1972, Documenta 7, 1982, and Documenta 11, 2002, in Kassel, and at the Tokyo Biennial, 1970, the Kyoto Biennial, 1976 and the Venice Biennial, 1976.
 His work is part of several museums collections around the world, including the Georges Pompidou Center, Paris; the Hara Museum of Contemporary Art, Tokyo; the Kunstmuseum Basel; the Metropolitan Museum of Art, New York; the Moderna Museet, Stockholm; the Museum of Contemporary Art, Tokyo; the Ludwig Museum, Cologne; Museum of Modern Art, New York; National Gallery of Art, Washington, DC; National Museum of Modern Art, Tokyo; Philadelphia Museum of Art; San Francisco Museum of Modern Art; Tate Gallery, London; Toyota Municipal Art Museum, Toyota City, Japan; and the Whitney Museum of American Art, New York.
 Kawara's first comprehensive retrospective, “On Kawara—Silence” at the Solomon R. Guggenheim Museum, was installed in 12 sections according to a plan devised by himself.
 Two years before his death, the artist offered the exhibit's curator Jeffrey Weiss a list of oblique titles—including “48 Years,” “Self-Observation” and “Monologue”—for each of the sections.